 In the end, it's valuable to determine any portfolio's asset allocation by matching your anticipated spending horizon to those assets that are apt to have a positive return between now and when you'll need the money.

-Over rolling one-year periods from 1989 through December 2019, the S&P has posted a loss roughly 17% of the time.
-The index posted losses in about 18% of three-year windows over that same 30-year stretch.
+Over rolling one-year periods from March 1937 through January 2021, the S&P 500 has posted a loss in 22% of those one-year increments.
+The index posted losses in about 13% of three-year windows over that same stretch of roughly 85 years.
 Some of those short-term losses were punishing, especially in one-year windows.
 The unlucky soul who invested in the S&P 500 in early 2008 and needed to get his money out a year later would have had to settle for a 43% loss, for example.

 Meanwhile, bonds have a much higher probability of holding their ground over shorter time periods.
-During the same 25-year period, which was admittedly strong for bonds, the Bloomberg Barclays U.S. Aggregate Bond Index had a positive return in every rolling three-year time period and more than 90% of rolling 12-month periods.
-And the worst 12-month loss for bonds was much milder than what stocks incurred at their nadir: just 3.7% in the one-year period between late 1993 and late 1994.
+During the period from 1976 through early 2021, which was admittedly strong for bonds, the Bloomberg Barclays U.S. Aggregate Bond Index had a positive return in more than 99% of rolling three-year time periods and 92% of rolling 12-month periods.
+And the worst 12-month loss for bonds was much milder than what stocks incurred at their nadir: 9% in the one-year period between March 1979 and March 1980.
 Of course, past is not prologue.
 In a sustained period of rising interest rates, bond losses could be higher and more frequent than they have been in the recent past.

 What's a well-meaning short- or intermediate-term investor to do?